-In Theros Beyond Death, Wizards introduced special rares, which only appear in Theme Boosters.
+With some sets, like Theros Beyond Death, Wizards introduced special rares, which only appear in Theme Boosters.
 They can be strong cards, however the probability of getting them isn’t that high, so don’t buy these pack just for that chance.

 These packs are great for players that are seeking a specific color.
-My fiancé loves green and white and hates blue, so I’ve found these packs are perfect gifts for her since she’s completely tired of pulling blue Planeswalkers (I have so many Teferi cards because of her).
+My fiancé loves green and white and hates blue, so I’ve found these packs are perfect gifts for her since she’s completely tired of pulling blue Planeswalkers.
+(I have so many Teferi cards because of her.)

-These packs contain 35 cards with 1-2 rares, so if you care only about rares these are the usually the worst packs to pick.
+These packs contain 35 cards with 1-2 rares, so if you care only about rares these are usually the worst packs to pick.
 You’ll also end up with tons of extra commons and uncommons, which isn’t too bad but can get annoying depending on storage and how many packs you get.